 In Riksgränsen, a bit further north in the mountain world, there is Niehku Mountain Villa.
 A hotel dream as far north and as far away from the rest of Sweden as you can get, more or less.
 At a UNESCO gala in Paris, Niehku won the prestigious Prix Versailles for the best hotel interior in the world.
 Stylt Trampoli, responsible for the design, has succeeded in capturing the uniqueness of the history of Riksgränsen – the Ore Railway – and it breathes new life into the building.
 The stone wall of the old train depots runs straight through the hotel building and in the restaurant the grease pit for the steam trains of the time has become the perfect wine cellar.

-Niehku, the Northern Sámi word for dream, is run by two friends: Strumpan and Jossi, or Patrik Strömsten and Johan Lindblom, names hardly anyone uses.
+Niehku, the Northern Sámi word for dream, was established by two friends: Strumpan and Jossi, or Patrik Strömsten and Johan Lindblom, names hardly anyone uses.
 Both of them came to Riksgränsen in the 1990s.
 Skiing youths with a greater passion for snow than school.
 The mountain and the distinguished old Riksgränsen Hotel were a haven.
 They hardly knew back then that it would also become a landmark in their lives.
-Jossi trained as a mountain guide, and Strumpan became one of Sweden’s foremost sommeliers: the perfect combination to run a hotel filled with style-conscious skiers and travellers from all over the world.
+Jossi trained as a mountain guide, and Strumpan became one of Sweden’s foremost sommeliers: the perfect combination to manage a hotel filled with style-conscious skiers and travellers from all over the world.

 The original Icehotel

 Design and/or boutique hotels, let us call them lifestyle hotels, is nothing new.
 They started to emerge already in the 1980s, and perhaps Icehotel in Jukkasjärvi could be called the first in Swedish Lapland.
-This 2019/2020 season, Icehotel celebrates its 30th anniversary and as always, design and the work of artists have been a priority.
+This 2019/2020 season, Icehotel celebrates its 30th anniversary, and as always, design and the work of artists have been a priority.
 If mentioning five key points for a hotel to be referred to as a lifestyle hotel, the first thing to remember is your Shakespeare.
 “All the world’s a stage, and all the men and women merely players”.
 Icehotel has been offering today’s bucket-list travellers a stage for almost three decades.
 That desire to blur the boundaries between outside and inside is something Icehotel always succeeds in.
 More than anyone else, it was the Americans Ian Schrager and Steve Rubell who set the criteria for what a lifestyle hotel is.
 They are the founders of the legendary club Studio 54 in New York, and the creators of the hotel The Morgans.
 According to them, a lifestyle hotel should indeed be a theatre stage with the lobby as its centre.
 The hotel should reflect the lifestyle of its guests and blur the boundaries between outside and inside.
 Preferably, the hotel itself should be the main reason why someone would visit the location at all.
 The hotel should be a destination in itself.

 In the late 1970s, Yngve Bergqvist moved up north because he wanted to prolong his skiing season.
 Little did he know that some decades later he would have put the village of Jukkasjärvi and the destination of Swedish Lapland on the map for the world traveler.
 This is the story about the original Icehotel.